Locate the property on the planning maps. Be aware that there may be more than one map that covers the property.

-On the Area maps (in Parts II, III and VI), note the following:
+On the Area maps (in Parts II), note the following:

 (a) Any areas that apply to the property.
-A property may be inmore than one area; for example, all properties in St Arnaud are in a Landscape Priority Area and in Land Disturbance Area 1.
+A property may be in more than one area; for example, all properties in St Arnaud are in a Landscape Priority Area and in a Land Disturbance Area 1.

-NOTE: To check for the presence of any cultural heritage site on the property, refer to the Cross- Reference to Cultural Heritage Sites (at the beginning of Part II) which will refer you to the relevant Cultural Heritage Sites map(s) at the end
+NOTE: Be sure to check for the presence of any cultural heritage site on the following cross-reference.
+This will refer you to the relevant Cultural Heritage Sites map(s) at the end of Part II.

-On the Special maps, note any of the following features, if applicable:
+On the Special maps (Parts II to VI), note any of the following features, if applicable:

 Please refer to Schedule 16.13B for details of protected tree locations.

 The maps show the location of Land Disturbance Area 2.
 Land Disturbance Area 1 is not shown on the maps.
 It applies over all land in the District other than in Land Disturbance Area 2.